Skip to main content

 Dzibakhevi — A Serene Gateway to the Pankisi Gorge

-Perched at the edge of the Caucasus mountains, Dzibakhevi is a small village where the rushing Alazani River meets ancient Kist traditions and the pristine wilderness of the Batsara Reserve.
+Perched at the edge of the Caucasus mountains, Dzibakhevi is a small village where the rushing Alazani River meets ancient traditions.

 Transfers